ibm-cloud-docs/codeengine/plan-build.md

 | PHP       | 7.2.31  | [PHP samples](https://github.com/paketo-buildpacks/samples/tree/main/php) |
 | .NET Core |         | [.NET Core samples](https://github.com/paketo-buildpacks/samples/tree/main/dotnet-core) |

-## Decide on the size of the build
+## Determine the size of the build
 {: #build-size}

 {{site.data.keyword.codeengineshort}} classifies builds into `small`, `medium`, `large` and `xlarge` size.
-The size of the build defines how many CPU cores, memory and disk space is assigned to the build.
-A smaller build is cheaper, but typically also slower due to the lower number of CPU cores than a larger build.
+The size of the build defines how many CPU cores, memory, and disk space is assigned to the build.
+A smaller build is less expensive, but typically also slower due to the lower number of CPU cores.
 Also, the memory and disk requirements of your build might not be satisfiable with small builds.

 If you are uncertain about which size to chose, consider starting with `small` or `medium`.
 If the build fails due to lack of memory or disk space, or is not fast enough, then switch to larger sizes.
 {: tip}